Showing all 31 results

 Basil, Tulsi / Sacred (Organic)$3.25

 Tulsi is the best herb to grow for tea.
-It smells like heaven in a teacup & also in the garden when you walk by; when it’s flowering all of the little pollinators think so, too.
-Has been used for centuries in Ayurvedic medicine as an adaptogen & for helping to alleviate stress.
-More cool-weather tolerant than sweet basil & many other varieties of sacred (or holy) basil.
+It smells like heaven in a teacup and also in the garden when you walk by; when it’s flowering all of the little pollinators think so, too.
+Has been used for centuries in Ayurvedic medicine as an adaptogen and for helping to alleviate stress.
+More cool-weather tolerant than sweet basil and many other varieties of sacred (or holy) basil.
 This strain comes to us from Wild Garden Seeds, who have been growing it since 1983.
 Aka, Tulasi.

 Borage is a traditional European herb that has been in use for centuries medicinally and for flavoring soups and drinks.
-Little blue flowers are perfect when added to salad and bring a sweet floral note.
-Leaves have an earthy cucumber taste.
-Medicinally it is considered moist and cooling.
+Little blue flowers are perfect when added to salad, bringing a sweet floral note.
+Leaves have an earthy cucumber taste, considered moist and cooling.
 We make an alcohol extract out of the leaves and flowering tops that is nice to occasionally sip for adrenal support.
-Some historical descriptions remark on its ability to comfort the heart, dispel melancholy and give courage.
+Some historical descriptions of borage remark on its ability to comfort the heart, dispel melancholy and give courage.
 Borage is self seeding in the garden so choose a permanent spot for it.
-Worth having around just for its beauty, attraction to bees and other pollinators.
+Worth having around just for its beauty.
+It is also attractive to bees and other pollinators.

 Calendula, Erfurter (Organic)$3.00–$6.00